decidables/decidables/libraries/prospectable-math/README.md

 - l = λ (lambda, loss aversion)
 - g = γ (gamma, probability distortion)

+#### Parameters

+- a = α (alpha, diminishing marginal utility) [0, 1]
+- l = λ (lambda, loss aversion) [0, Infinity)
+- g = γ (gamma, probability distortion) [0, 1]

+The values offered for parameters are:

+- DEFAULT = a recommended default value
+- MIN = the minimum value recommended for a UI (not necessarily the lower bound of its interval)
+- MAX = the maximum value recommended for a UI (not necessarily the upper bound of its interval)
+- STEP = a recommended step size for a UI
+- JUMP = a recommended "large" step size for a UI

 #### Methods w/implemented equations

 - `xal2v(x, a, l)`